-V All program rules and policies are set or established at the state or territory level.
-If checked, skip to question 1.2.2.
-Some or all program rules and policies are set or established by local entities.
-If checked, indicate which entities establish the following policies.
-Check al that apply.
-1. Eligibility rules and policies (e.g., income limits) are set by the: ☐ State or territory Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of eligibility policies the local entity(ies) can set.
-Cther.
+All program rules an level.
+If checked, ski d policies are set or established at the state or territory p to question 1.2.2. rules and policies are set or established by local indicate which entities establish the following policies.
+Check al 1.
+Eligibility rules and d policies (e.g., income limits) are set by the: Local entity (e. coalitions). g., counties, workforce boards, early learning If checked, identify entity(ies) can set y the entity and describe the type of eligibility policies the local .
+Other.
 Describe:

 2. Sliding-fee scale is set by the:

 ☐ State or territory

 Local entity (e.g., counties, workforce boards, early learning coalitions).

 If checked, identify the entity and describe the type of eligibility policies the local

 entity(ies) can set.

 Other.

 Describe:

 3. Payment rates are set by the:

-☐ State or territory
+State or territory

 Local entity (e.g., counties, workforce boards, early learning coalitions).

 If checked, identify the entity and describe the type of eligibility policies the local

 entity(ies) can set.

-Cther.
+Other.

 Describe:

 4. Other.
 List and describe other program rules and policies and describe (e.g., quality rating and improvement systems [QRIS], payment practices):

-4.2.2 How in the CCDE program energical?
-In other words, which entity/ice) implement or

 1.2.2 How is the CCDF program operated?
 In other words, which entity(ies) implement or perform these CCDF services?
-Check all that apply

-Effective Date: 10/01/2018
+Check all that apply Effective Date: 10/01/2018

 a) Who conducts eligibility determinations?

 CCDF Lead Agency

 Temporary Assistance for Needy Families (TANF) agency

 Other state or territory agency

 Local government agencies, such as county welfare or social services departments

 ☑ Child care resource and referral agencies

 Community-based organizations

 Other.

 Describe

 h) Who assists parents in locating child care (consumer education)?

 U) ✓ CCDF Lead Agency

 ✓ TANF agency

 Other state or territory agency

 Local government agencies, such as county welfare or social services

 departments

-Child care resource and referral agencies
+☑ Child care resource and referral agencies

 Cother.

 Describe

 c) Who issues payments?

 ٠, CCDF Lead Agency

 ✓ TANF agency

 Other state or territory agency

 Local government agencies, such as county welfare or social services

 departments

 Child care resource and referral agencies

 Community-based organizations

 Cther.

 Describe